iPACK Block vs. Periarticular Infiltration for TKA Pain Control

 Summary

-This study aims to compare two different multimodal analgesic techniques for pain management after total knee arthroplasty (TKA).
-The primary purpose is to determine if a combination of two specific nerve blocks administered by an anesthesiologist (Femoral Triangle Block + iPACK block) results in superior pain control compared to a combination of a nerve block and a local infiltration administered by the surgeon (FTB + Periarticular Infiltration \[PAI\]).
+This study aims to retrospectively compare two different multimodal analgesic techniques for pain management after total knee arthroplasty (TKA).
+The primary purpose is to evaluate whether a combination of two specific nerve blocks administered by an anesthesiologist (Femoral Triangle Block + iPACK block) resulted in superior postoperative pain control compared to a hybrid combination of a nerve block and a local infiltration administered by the surgeon (FTB + Periarticular Infiltration \[PAI\]).

 Conditions